Mississippi Valley earthquakes

 Formation Reelfoot Lake

-The third earthquake's epicenter on February 7, 1812 was near the town of New Madrid and destroyed it.
-Land dropped down forming Reelfoot Lake in Tennessee.
-Many homes were also destroyed in St. Louis, Missouri.
+The third large earthquake was on February 7, 1812.
+The epicenter was near the town of New Madrid.
+The earthquake destroyed the town of New Madrid when the land dropped down forming Reelfoot Lake in Tennessee.
+Many homes were also destroyed in St. Louis, Missouri during the earthquake.

 Other quakes in the area